 Annual water-level changes are listed in Table 5.1.1 and shown on figure 5-2.
-The yearly water-level changes in Belmont Well #1 since 1997 have been much greater than those seen in the other two wells, with the exception of two years.
-Regardless of whether the change is a rise or fall in water levels, the magnitude of the change is typically much greater in this well; water-level changes have varied anywhere from 10 to 50 ft in a year compared to 7 ft or less in the other wells.
-However, during 2008 the water-level change in the Parrott Park well was greater than that observed in the Belmont #1 well.
-Since monitoring began at these sites, water levels have risen between 4 ft and 42 ft in the Hebgen and Parrot Park wells, while falling more than 100 ft in Belmont Well #1.
+The yearly water-level changes in Belmont Well #1 since 1997 have been much greater than those seen in the other two wells, with several exceptions when changes in the Parrot Park well have been greater.
+Regardless of whether the change is a rise or fall in water levels, the magnitude of the change is typically much greater in this well; water-level changes have varied anywhere from 10 to 50 ft in a year.
+Since monitoring began at these sites, water levels have risen between 4 ft and 15 ft in the Hebgen and Parrot Park wells, while falling more than 94 ft in Belmont Well #1.